Buying Antique Porcelain

 The much beloved practice of mentioning provenance in antique dealer circles is of little real value, except in rare cases.

-Provenance is second-hand information given by the dealer or seller.
-It does not mean that an antique item was properly identified or verified previously.
+Provenance is second-hand information given by the dealer or seller (or the collector).
+It does not necessarily mean that an antique item was properly identified or verified previously.
 Neither is it a guarantee that an antique is genuine or that the original owner was capable of identifying their items correctly.

 The only thing that provenance actually does is lend additional weight to a claim of authenticity, if the appraiser or dealer already has a reputation as an expert in the field.

-Provenance may give a false sense of security (authenticity) when buying antique porcelain or antiques in general.
+Provenance may give a false sense of security (authenticity) when buying antique ceramics or antiques in general.

 Even at estate sales when items may come from highly regarded antiques collections you cannot be sure that all Chinese porcelain is authentic.